ImageMagick/Usage-Markdown/quantize/index.md

 [![\[IM Text\]](dmap_hlines.pgm.gif)](dmap_hlines.pgm)

 All the numbers (other than the '`P2`' image magic identifier) in the above are the numbers needed to generate the appropriate 'threshold map', that you can add to your personal "`thresholds.xml`" file.
-For example here is the resulting threshold map entry created from the above.
+For example, here is the resulting threshold map entry created from the above.

 ~~~{.hide data-capture-out="tmap_hlines.txt"}
 perl -ne 'print if /threshold map="hlines12x4"/ .. /\/threshold/' \